 To compile an index, we calculate index numbers for all our data, by comparing values for 2007 and later years, with their base value of 2005.
 The data are then grouped in ‘core indicators’ that encompass different themes in arts and culture, such as attendance, revenues, labour market.
 Core indicators are subsequently grouped in four pillars, that represent different dimensions to the cultural sector: capacity, participation, financial flows and competitiveness.
 Calculating the average index number of different categories, we are able to elucidate complex, long-term developments.
-On the whole, the arts index slightly decreased between 2011-2013, but recovered in 2015.
-However, examining the data in greater detail, distinct developments become visible.
+While examining the data in greater detail, distinct developments become visible.

 Figure 2.
 Arts Index Netherlands, index numbers of pillars 2005-2015